hhu-stups/probandit/README.md

   used as target or reference solver.
   Rather, this instance is queried for the BanditFuzz generator and mutator capabilities to create and manipulate inputs for the solvers under test.
+  Especially, this path needs to point a distribution of the ProB _source code_ as the fuzzing algorithm is executed via SICStus Prolog.

   **Note:** Available environment variables can be used and will be expanded, e.g. `$PROBDIR` (or any available variable).